ds160/remarkable-remember/README.md

 ## Usage

 Connect your reMarkable tablet via USB for full functionality and activate the `USB web interface` for downloading PDF documents.
 Navigate to `Menu` > `Settings` > `Storage` and enable the feature.
-Optional you can use the [WebInterface-OnBoot](https://github.com/rM-self-serve/webinterface-onboot) program to eliminates the need to switch on the web interface setting after connecting the USB cable.
+Optional you can use the [WebInterface-OnBoot](https://github.com/rM-self-serve/webinterface-onboot) program to eliminates the need to switch on the `USB web interface` setting after connecting the USB cable.

 If you connect your reMarkable tablet via WiFi almost everything is supported, but downloading PDFs and uploading PDFs and EPUBs is not supported.